brombal/stylix-docs/markdown/themes.md

 ## The Stylix context

 The StylixProvider's `theme` prop allows you to specify an object to make available to any descendant elements.
 This object can have any structure at all—Stylix has no opinion on how you define your theme.
-In any descendant element, you can get the current theme object using the `useStylixTheme()` hook function.
+In descendant elements, you can get the current theme object using the `useStylixTheme()` hook function.

 For example: